Exploring the best way for UAV visual localization under Low-altitude Multi-view Observation Condition: a Benchmark: Experiments on AVL Framework

 \subsection{Image Matching Approach}

-To evaluate various image matching approaches, we conducted test using CAMP and 12 matching methods.
+To evaluate various image matching approaches, we conducted tests using CAMP and 19 matching methods.
 As shown in \cref{tab:matching_result}, learning-based models generally outperform traditional handcrafted methods like SIFT and ORB.
-While ORB is fast and widely used in SLAM\cite{ORB-SLAM3}, it struggles with significant viewpoint changes.
-Additionally, Roma excels in dense matching methods, whereas SP+LG$_{GIM}$+k2s leads in sparse matching.
-Overall, dense methods significantly surpass sparse methods in localization accuracy, but they suffer from low computational efficiency (e.g., Roma takes over six times longer than SP+LG$_{GIM}$+k2s).
-Although DeDoDe attempts to address this issue, it have not achieved good trade-off in our test.
-Therefore, for real-time localization tasks, sparse matching approaches are more advantageous.
+While ORB is fast and widely used in SLAM \cite{ORB-SLAM3}, it struggles with viewpoint changes.
+Additionally, RoMa performs best among dense matching methods, whereas SP+LG$_{GIM}$+k2s leads in sparse matching.
+Overall, dense methods significantly surpass sparse methods in localization accuracy, but at the cost of lower computational efficiency (e.g., RoMa takes over six times longer than SP+LG$_{GIM}$+k2s).
+Although DeDoDe attempts to address this issue, it has not achieved good trade-off in our test.
+Consequently, sparse matching approaches remain more advantageous for real-time localization tasks.